demonixis/C3DE/README.md

 ```

 ### What's next ?
-- Material support
-- Easily use of custom shader
-- Input management
 - Post processing
+- Smooth and nice shadows
+- Lighting support
+- More

 ### Requirement
 You need a fresh copy of MonoGame assembly.
-It doesn't work with DirectX port at this moment because there is a bug in DrawUserIndexedPrimitive.
-So use OpenTK or the SDL2 port for now.
+Notice that some shader doesn't work yet with DirectX port, You can help me to fix that with a nice Pull Request.

 MIT License